wedex555/Rps-game/README.md

 live demo https://wedex555.github.io/Rps-game/<br>

 This app is an online version of the game everyone loves...Rock Paper Scissors!
+A player who decides to play rock will win if the computer has chosen scissors, but will lose if the computer choses paper ("paper covers rock"); a play of paper will lose to a play of scissors ("scissors cuts paper").
+If both the user and the computer choose the same shape, the game is tied and is usually immediately replayed to break the tie.<br>
 Technologies include:
 - HTML
 - CSS